MBARM/MatchboxARM/README.md

 ===========

 CD content for MatchboxARM STM32F103C8T6 board and MatchboxARM robotic platform

-    ## Soft and design by Nedelcu Bogdan Sebastian.
+    ## Software and design by Nedelcu Bogdan Sebastian.

 To compile examplex for CooCox:
     * download CooCox